 We were on holiday when I spotted the first few Chicken Pox appearing on 4 year old Syd.
 Her friends at school had been struck down the week before, so I had been watching out for them for a few days by the time they appeared.
 Of course, I had to ask my trusty friend google what to use to treat chicken pox.

 What We Used To Treat Chicken Pox

 I had read that Ibuprofen should not be given, so I sent hubby out for liquid paracetamol, antihistamines and Virasoothe… (A cream which soothes the itching).
 It was calamine lotion back in my day, but they don’t recommend that any more either).

 A few friends had told me to put porridge oats into a “pop sock”, knot the top and put it into the bath to help soothe itching and dry the spots out, so we did this every night.
 (I cut up a pair of old tights as I didn’t have “pop socks”, and knotted each end).

-By day 3, Syd was complaining of the itchiness so we gave her antihistamines and they stopped the itchiness - HOORAY!
-From this point onwards, we stopped using the Virasoothe as the antihistamines meant she wasn’t itchy anyway, and Syd hated the cold cream being applied.
+By day 3, Syd was complaining of the itchiness, so we gave her antihistamines and they stopped the itchiness – HOORAY!
+From this point onwards, we stopped using the Virasoothe.
+The antihistamines meant she wasn’t itchy anyway, and Syd hated the cold cream being applied.

 It’s day 15 now, and most of her scabs have fallen off.
-I personally would recommend the porridge oat baths, paracetamol and anti histamines if your child has Chicken Pox.
+I personally would recommend the porridge oat baths, paracetamol and anti histamines to treat Chicken Pox.
 (We used Benadryl as you only have to give that twice a day).